 Change something: Just because the year listed atop a calendar has changed, doesn’t mean anything else has.
 If you want this year to feel different, you have to change something…anything.
 Paint a room a different color, change the route you take to work, eat or shop at that little place you pass all the time, but have never been in.
 It’s true that variety is the spice of life so give yourself a dash or more.

 Organize your distractions: When things are crazy in the world, the chaos can start to invade our own lives and distract us from what we want or need to do.
 Regain some control by getting organized.
-Sort through drawers and closets, organize files on your laptop, reduce unnecessary email, throw out old expired stuff in your frig and cupboards.
+Sort through drawers and closets, organize files on your valium, reduce unnecessary email, throw out old expired stuff in your frig and cupboards.
 It’s amazing how much more in control one can feel as petty nuisances are eliminated.

 Step up: Think about those unfinished projects that gnawed at you all year.
 Pick one, step up, and get it done.
 The amount of time it will likely take you to do it, is nowhere near the amount of energy it drained from you thinking about it or feeling guilty last year.

 Let yourself off the hook: Think back on that same list of projects, especially the ones you skipped over to come up with one you could actually do.
 Take a second glance at those.
 Why are you skipping them?
 We actually DO what we CARE to do, and typically what we HAVE to do.
 Anything else that is repeatedly left undone, must not matter that much.
 Pick a couple and just drop them from your list, and drop the guilt along with them.